konveyor/kai/docs/design/reactive_code_planner.md

 ## API Overview for External Tools

+### Integration Flow for IDEs

-The **Code Planning Loop API** provides a simple yet powerful interface for interacting with the system.
+The Code Planning Loop API provides a simple yet powerful interface for interacting with the system.
 External tools such as IDEs can use this API to seed tasks, retrieve tasks by priority, and monitor task progress.
 Here are the key components:

+A typical flow for IDE integration would be as follows:

+1. **Task Seeding**: The IDE requests a task to be processed, which is added as a high-priority task.
+2. **Task Processing**: The task is processed, and any new issues detected are added as children until all related tasks are fully resolved.&#x20;
+3. **Full Diff Evaluation**: Once all tasks are resolved, the set of changes is sent back to the IDE for evaluation, providing a complete understanding of the modifications made.

 ### 1. **Task Seeding**